phnx-im/docs/src/threat_model/qualitative/metadata.md

 ## Traffic analysis

 Traffic analysis, i.e. the analysis of data traffic patterns, is not considered part of the threat model.
-While the use of network metadata can allow an active observer (be it on the server or just the network) to infer social graphs and other sensitive information, the Phoenix homeserver protocol does not aim to protect against such attacks.
+While the use of network metadata can allow an adversary (be it on the server or just the network) to infer social graphs and other sensitive information, the Phoenix homeserver protocol does not aim to protect against such attacks.
 Instead, common countermeasures such as onion routing or the use of mixnets can be used in conjunction with the Phoenix homeserver protocol to mitigate such attacks.
 However, to the extent possible, the protocol avoids obvious traffic patterns such as batched queries, messages at regular intervals, etc.

 ## Privacy Pass